glacials/twos.dev/src/hotsauce.md

 ### Shipping

+I went into this expecting to have to make some bulk trips to the post office, but I never had to leave the house—USPS allows you to schedule, through their website, someone to pick up your packages during their normal route.
+I had ordered padded flat-rate envelopes from their website earlier.
+My flow for each order was:

+1. (Trigger) Receive “payment completed” email from Stripe
+2.

 ## Final Surprises

 I built the full-page takeover to check if the day was April 1 when deciding whether to take over or lie dormant, but I didn't think about checking the year.
 So one year later, we suddenly got another influx of orders.
 Luckily I still had plenty of stock with expiration dates still over a year away, so spent a happy little surprise day packing hot sauce again.